 Model Selection Guide

-UniFace provides a comprehensive model zoo with clear guidance:
+UniFace provides a comprehensive model zoo with clear guidance for different use cases:

 Mobile/Edge Devices: Use lightweight models like RetinaFace(MNET_025) (1.7MB) or MobileFace(MNET_V2) (4MB) for resource-constrained environments.